 Always think of the customer experience

 As you plan your digital transformation strategy, keep your customers in mind.
 Recognize that they are almost always connected, are very comfortable with technology, and understand what their handheld devices can do for them.
 Think of ways to connect with them digitally first.
-Companies that employ digital-first strategies are 64% more likely to achieve business goals than their competitors.
+According to a recent survey conducted by Harvard Business Review, 71% of brands are looking to alter their customer experience (CX) data strategy based on changes in customer needs.

 Personalize the customer experience